makersacademy/news-summary-challenge/README.md

 ## Description

 This app grabs the top 10 headlines from the Guardian newspaper API and displays them on the homepage.
-Clicking on a headline will show a summary of the article and then allow the user to click through to the full article on the Guardian website.
+Clicking on a headline will show a summary of the article using the Aylien API and then allow the user to click through to the full article on the Guardian website.
-This single page web app uses pure JavaScript with HTML and CSS.
+This single page web app uses pure JavaScript with HTML and CSS and is my first project using APIs in JavaScript.
 See more about my [design process](#design-process).